 Deletes a file of the given name.
+Usable in combination with elements of type Data Field.

-Input parameters Name Туре Description & Examples Filename formatted string The name and path to the file that is to be deleted.
-Example: C:\Windows\SampleFile.msi Delete after reboot boolean string optional default value: false If set, the file will be deleted after reboot. • false: The file will be deleted directly. • true: The file will be deleted after a reboot.
+Input parameters Input parameters Name Туре Description & Examples Filename formatted string The name and path to the file that is to be deleted.
+Example: C:\Windows\SampleFile.msi Delete after reboot boolean string optional default value: false If set, the file will be deleted after reboot. false: The file will be deleted directly. true: The file will be deleted after a reboot.